aiven/aiven-docs/docs/products/opensearch/concepts/os-security.md

 -   **Multi-tenancy:**

-    If you\'re a reseller or have many smaller departments, you may need different tenants on your OpenSearch Dashboard.
-OpenSearch Security provides multi-tenancy capabilities, ensuring that each tenant\'s data is kept separate and secure.
+    If you're a reseller or have many smaller departments, you may need different tenants on your OpenSearch Dashboard.
+OpenSearch Security provides multi-tenancy capabilities, ensuring that each tenant's data is kept separate and secure.

 ## Key OpenSearch Security features